-Lahore Journals of Economics Statement of Ethics and Responsibilities
+Lahore Journals of Economics Statement of Ethics, Policies and Responsibilities

 As an open-access journal dedicated to providing original and interdisciplinary scholarship, The Lahore Journal of Economics (LJE) adheres, and pledges to uphold, to a code of conduct derived from guidelines laid out by the Committee on Publication Ethics (COPE), and which can be found at https://publicationethics.org.
 The LJE expects and requires that all parties involved with the publication process adhere to the same code of conduct with the following responsibilities: